influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

     {{< nav-icon "dashboards" >}}

-2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/v2.0/visualize-data/dashboards/create-dashboard/).
+2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/cloud/visualize-data/dashboards/create-dashboard/).
 3. Click **Annotations**.
-The **Show Annotations** and **Enable 1-Click Annotations** options appear selected.
-To add an annotation, the **Enable 1-Click Annotations** option must be selected.
+The **Show Annotations** option is selected by default.
-4. In any dashboard cell, click the point in time (within the selected graph range) to add the annotation.
+4. Select the **Enable 1-Click Annotations** option, and then in any dashboard cell, click the point in time to add the annotation.
   {{% note %}}
-**Tip:** To move the annotation outside of the selected graph time range, you must first create the annotation, and then edit the annotation to update the timestamp as needed.
+**Tip:** To move the annotation outside of the selected graph time range, you must first create the annotation, and then [edit the annotation](#edit-an-annotation) to update the timestamp as needed.
   {{% /note %}}
 5. On the **Add Annotation** page:

-   - Verify the start time, and update if needed.
+   1. Verify the start time, and update if needed.
-   - Enter a message (maximum of 255 characters) to associate with the selected start time.
+   2. Enter a message (maximum of 255 characters) to associate with the selected start time.

-5. Click **Save Annotation** (or press **Enter**).
-The annotation appears as a line at the specified start time in all dashboard cells.
+   3. Click **Save Annotation**.
+The annotation appears as a dotted line at the specified start time and includes details associated with the selected point.

 ## Edit an annotation